 Non-Church of England religious weddings

 A few places may require you to arrange for the attendance of a registrar on the day of the wedding.
-They will advise you if this is the case, if so please contact us as early as possible to book a registrar [link]
+They will advise you if this is the case.
+If so please contact us as early as possible to book a registrar using the details below.

 Customary religious weddings

-In some faiths, the customary religious weddings ceremonies aren't recognised under English law.
+In some faiths, the customary religious wedding ceremonies aren't recognised under English law.
 To receive the legal status of your marriage you will need to have a simple civil marriage performed separately.
 You will need to confirm if this required before arranging the date for your religious wedding.
 If a separate civil wedding is needed, we strongly advise you to schedule it first, otherwise there may be legal complications later.
-To confirm if your ceremony is recognised under English law please contact us [link]
+To confirm whether your ceremony is recognised under English law please contact us using the details at the bottom of this page.

 Before you have your ceremony